BoltonStudios/easy-zillow-reviews/README.txt

 == Changelog ==

+= 1.1.1 =
+* Bug Fix: Added backwards compatibility for new database option names.

 = 1.1.0 =
 * New Feature: Option to upgrade for access to Lender Reviews.
 * New Feature: Tabbed Settings interface improves organization of plugin options.